• Skip to primary navigation

 Add all the sauce ingredients to a small pot.
 Warm over medium-low heat and make sure it doesn’t boil over.
 Keep warm while moving to next steps.

-Wipe pan out again and add 1 tablespoon more of oil to pan.
-Once the oil is shimmery, add onion and carrots.
-Saute for about 4 minutes, seasoning lightly with salt and pepper.
-Add in broccoli to the other veggies and saute another 3-4 minutes, seasoning lightly again with salt and pepper, until all veggies are tender.
-Add the garlic and stir for 1 minute.
+Saute Veggies: Wipe pan out and add 2 tablespoons more oil to coat the pan.
+Once the oil is shimmery, saute the broccoli and carrots until tender, about 5-7 minutes, seasoning lightly with salt and pepper as they cook.
+Add the garlic and stir for 1 more minute.

-Turn the heat to low.
+Fry the Rice: Turn the heat down to medium.
 Gently stir in the peas, rice, chicken, and eggs.
-Drizzle about 3/4ths of the sauce over the rice and toss to combine.
-Taste and add more, if desired.
-Stir until everything is warmed through and serve
+Drizzle only about 3/4ths of the sauce over the rice and toss to combine.
+Cook undisturbed for 2 minutes to “fry” the rice.
+Stir once more and leave it undisturbed for an additional 2 minutes.

-all cooked ingredients for healthy, easy chicken fried rice in individual piles in a big skillet
+Ingredients for chicken fried rice in separate piles in a skillet.

 Can You Freeze Fried Rice?